“Absolutely indispensable.” —Junot Diaz

 Read the Profile on Gish Jen by The Boston Globe

 Boston Globe Review of Tiger Writing

-Elected a fellow of the American Academy of Arts and Sciences in 2009, Jen is the recipient of grants from the Guggenheim foundation, the Radcliffe Institute and the National Endowment for the Arts, as well as of the Lannan Literary Award for Fiction.
-In 2003, an American Academy of Arts and Letters jury comprised of John Updike, Cynthia Ozick, Don DeLillo, and Joyce Carol Oates awarded her a five-year Mildred and Harold Strauss Living.
+Elected a fellow of the American Academy of Arts and Sciences in 2009, Jen is the recipient of grants from the Guggenheim Foundation, the Radcliffe Institute, and the National Endowment for the Arts, as well as the Lannan Literary Award for Fiction.
+In 2003, an American Academy of Arts and Letters jury comprised of John Updike, Cynthia Ozick, Don DeLillo, and Joyce Carol Oates awarded her a five-year Mildred and Harold Strauss Living Award.